Towards Practical Multi-label Causal Discovery in High-Dimensional Event Sequences via One-Shot Graph Aggregation: Structural Fusion of Markov Boundaries

 For rare labels, where empirical edge frequencies are high-variance estimators, a conservative high threshold is necessary to maintain precision against statistical noise.
 Conversely, for common labels where frequencies are reliable, a high threshold would be overly stringent, purging weaker but valid causal links.
 To resolve this, we introduce an \emph{adaptive thresholding} strategy (Fig. \ref{fig:adaptive_threshold}) that tailors the edge inclusion criterion to the statistical power available for each label.
 We define a label-specific threshold \(\tau_j,\) as a logistic decay function of its sample support \(m_j\):

-This function smoothly interpolates between a user-defined maximum threshold, \(\tau_{max}\) (prioritising precision for the tail), and a minimum, \(\tau_{min}\) (prioritising recall for the head).
-Crucially, the function's behaviour is calibrated by the data's distribution.
+This function smoothly interpolates between a user-defined maximum threshold, \(\tau_{max}\) (prioritizing precision for the tail), and a minimum, \(\tau_{min}\) (prioritizing recall for the head).
+Crucially, the function's behavior is calibrated by the distribution of the data.
 Such that decay midpoint \(m_0\) is set to the median of all label supports, providing a robust anchor point against skew.

 The decay rate, \(k\) is made inversely proportional to the log-inter-quartile range of supports such that \(k= \frac{2 \log 3}{\log q_{75} - \log q_{25}}\).
 For rare labels with small \(m_j\), the high variance of the frequency estimate necessitates a high threshold \(\tau_j(m_j)\) that acts as a strong regularizer.
 For common labels with large \(m_j\), the LLN guarantees the convergence of \(\hat{\pi}_{i,j} \) to the true edge probability, justifying a lower threshold to capture a more complete causal structure.
-Hence, this strategy effectively functions as a data-driven denoising mechanism and shares theoretical parallels with ensembling methods \cite{beiman_decision_trees, consistency_rate_of_dc_tree} to enhance the robustness and accuracy of the final fused graph.
+Hence, this strategy serves as a data-driven denoising mechanism and shares theoretical parallels with ensembling methods \cite{beiman_decision_trees, consistency_rate_of_dc_tree}, thereby enhancing the robustness and accuracy of the final fused graph.